chunweiliu/houzz/README.md

         - lib
         - metadata

-The content are categorized by the type of the room, e.g. bedroom, home-office, or kitchen.
+The content is categorized by the type of the room, e.g. bedroom, home-office, or kitchen.